nf-core/dualrnaseq/docs/usage.md

 ### 6.2 Salmon - quantification in alignment-based mode

 In this [mode](https://salmon.readthedocs.io/en/latest/salmon.html#quantifying-in-alignment-based-mode), Salmon performs quantification utilising an aligned BAM file.
-In the nf-core/dualrnaseq pipeline, the alignment file is generated with STAR.
-The first step involves creating an index of a chimeric genome (created from the host and pathogen genome fasta files).
+In this pipeline, the alignment file is generated with STAR.
+The first step involves creating an index of a chimeric genome (created from the host and pathogen genome files).
 Next, STAR performs an alignment, but for the purpose of Salmon (it generates alignments translated into transcript coordinates).
 To learn more on this behavior, please see `Output in transcript coordinates` from the [`STAR documentation.`](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf)

 > Note: there are numerous STAR-based flags that can be modified within the pipeline - which can be viewed [here](parameters.md).
 > Salmon performs quantification based on a reference transcriptome.
 It is recommended to allow the pipeline to create a transcriptome using the provided genome (fasta) and annotative (gff) files.